Jiangmen Guangdong, China Travel Guide

 Celebrates the history and contributions of overseas Chinese from the "Five Counties" region.

-A significant Buddhist temple with a long history, within Guifeng Mountain National Forest Park.
+A significant A temple for buddhists with a long history, within Guifeng Mountain National Park With forests.

 A traditional ancestral hall, a good example of Lingnan architecture with intricate carvings.